 Note, these prices haven’t been checked since 2016.
 Everything else on this page was updated in early 2019.

 Currency – Cuban Peso (CUP) /Cuban Convertible Peso (CUC)

 £1 = 34.61 CUP / 1.31 CUC

 US$1 = 26.50 CUP / 1 CUC

 Cuba’s two currency system can be quite confusing for newcomers.
-The Cuban Peso is designed for use by locals while the convertible peso, which is pegged to the US Dollar is aimed at foreigners and the tourism industry.
-Most of your transactions in Cuba will be in the latter although you may be able to get some basic goods and foods in Cuban Pesos and it’s completely legal to do so.
-If you speak good Spanish it helps and by eating/shopping regularly in the local places, you can probably get by on a fraction of the budget listed above.
+The Cuban Peso is designed for use by locals while the convertible peso, which is pegged to the US Dollar is aimed at tourists.
+Most of your transactions in Cuba will be in the latter.
+However you may be able to get some basic goods and foods in Cuban Pesos (it’s completely legal to do so).
+If you speak good Spanish it helps and by regularly using the local places, your food budget should be low.

-Note that when exchanging US Dollars for CUC at a Cuban back, you will be hit by a 10% conversion fee so Euros, Pounds or Canadian dollars are better currencies to bring.
+Note that when exchanging US Dollars for CUC at a Cuban bank, you will be hit by a 10% conversion fee so Euros, Pounds or Canadian dollars are better currencies to bring.

 street art in Havana, Cuba